 Opting to give your wedding toast with your partner in crime?
 Awesome!
 Joint wedding speeches are amazing because they cut down the time dedicated to toasts (there can be a lot to get through, especially with bigger groups) and they help make the speakers less nervous.
 However, they can be a little difficult to write and deliver.
-If you’re giving one at an upcoming reception, follow this guide.
+Whether you’re giving a best man and maid of honor speech together, teaming up with another bridesmaid/usher or delivering a joint bride and groom speech, we've got some helpful tips for you.

 Here are a few tips for giving a joint wedding speech.